Teaching and learning

 Paving stone engraved with words: invent, explore.

-I supervise some undergraduate research projects (Outstanding Scholars, Biology Honours Thesis) on biology/microbiology education topics.
+I occasionally supervise some undergraduate research projects (Outstanding Scholars, Biology Honours Thesis) on biology/microbiology education topics.

 Some cool teaching-related/focused organizations and conferences: